lamhydro/chydraulics/README.md

 ## Uniform Flow
-Assuming uniform flow in a circular o no circular (rectangular, triangular and trapezoidal) channel, the Manning equation is used to calculate:
+Assuming uniform flow in a circular, no circular (rectangular, triangular and trapezoidal) or irregular (e.g. river) channel, the **Manning equation** is used to calculate:

 1. Normal water depth